2-10-0: United Kingdom

 Locomotives with ten driving wheels were rare in British railway history.
 In 1913 an initial design for a four-cylinder 2-10-0 of 53328 lbf tractive effort was produced by the Lancashire and Yorkshire Railway, but none were built.
-This had been inspired by 's Type 36 (SNCB) 2-10-0s working in Belgium and used a similar tapered boiler, with the round-topped firebox almost filling the loading gauge.
+This had been inspired by Jean-Baptiste Flamme's Type 36 (SNCB) 2-10-0s working in Belgium and used a similar tapered boiler, with the round-topped firebox almost filling the loading gauge.
 The first 2-10-0 was built during the Second World War, as a variant of the "Austerity" 2-8-0 for lightly built railways.

 The only other 2-10-0 type was the 251-strong Standard class 9F introduced by British Railways in 1954.
 The class included 92220 Evening Star, the last steam locomotive built for British Railways, in 1960; and 92203 (named Black Prince when preserved), which in 1983 set a record for the heaviest steam locomotive-hauled train in Britain when it started a 2,162-ton train at Foster Yeoman quarry in Somerset.